As of September 2015, CEPF has funded five cohorts of grantees:

 CEPF Cohort Three Grantees

 In September 2013, CEPF made its third round of grant awards.
 The grants support an ecosystem of 10 nonprofit organizations working on Deeper Learning through policy change in California.
 A total of $3.02 million was awarded.

 In August 2012, CEPF made its second round of grant awards.
 The grants support eight organizations with the potential to positively impact education policy reform in California.
 A total of $3.1 million was awarded.

 CEPF Cohort One Grantees

 At the end of July 2011, CEPF made its first round of grant awards.
-The grants support nine organizations with the potential to impact education policy reform in California.
+The grants supported nine organizations with the potential to impact education policy reform in California.
 A total of $3.73 million was awarded.
-Each grantee received a three-year general operating support grant and will receive technical assistance throughout the life of the grant.